BenGig/MMM-Departures/README.md

+# Currently not in Service
+Because Red Hat has discontinued their free OpenStack offering (yes, there is still one, but limited, with forced downtimes), the translator service had to be shut down.
+No alternative has been found yet, but as soon as there is one, the module will be updated.

 # MMM-Departures
 [Magic mirror](https://github.com/MichMich/MagicMirror) module for public transport departure times.
 Data source is pulled from a server running the [public-transport-enabler](https://github.com/schildbach/public-transport-enabler/blob/master/enabler/README.md) which uses the same data as the popular [Oeffi](https://oeffi.schildbach.de/index.html) smartphone app uses: 13 countries and almost 20 cities are supported.